michaelgale/cq-gridfinity/README.md

   -l, --nolabel         Remove label window across the front wall +p, --lidbaseplate    Add baseplate to top of the lid -p, --nolidbaseplate  Smooth/plain lid
+  +w, --lidwindow       Add window slot to the lid
+  -w, --nolidwindow     Do not add window slot to the lid -wt WINDOWTHICKNESS, --windowthickness WINDOWTHICKNESS
-  +a, --handle          Add front handle
+                        Thickness of lid windows (mm) +a, --handle          Add front handle
   -a, --nohandle        No front handle
   +c, --clasps          Add clasps to the left and right side walls